tdcosim/TDcoSim/docs/user_guide_introduction.md

 # Introduction

-The TDcoSim tool can be used to perform static and dynamic co-simulation of transmission and distribution networks with PV-DER's.
+The TDcoSim tool can be used to perform static and dynamic co-simulation of transmission and distribution networks with photovoltaic systems as distributed energy resources (PV-DER's).
 The following figure illustrates the various components that can simulated using the TDcoSim tool.

 ![14-bus transmission, 13-bus distribution network, and Solar PVDER](images/simulation_objects.png)